 Once you have established normal and introduced your supernatural element, don’t forget to have your characters react in a meaningful way.
 In the tree story, our MC invited the tree into her house and sat quietly while it talked to her for what I could only assume was the better part of an afternoon.
 The author gave the reason the MC just sat there and let the tree chatter away as “she was stunned.”
 The real reason seemed more likely that the author needed the tree to dump some backstory.
 In any case, it was neither believable nor effective storytelling.

 What to do instead:

 This is the first gut response to something.
 If the MC is stunned, fine, but a knee jerk reaction is the one the MC makes without thinking.
 After a few seconds, or perhaps a minute, the MC’s brain will begin to work again.
 Time to move on.

 After the shock has worn off, it’s time to start thinking.
 While the tree was chartering away, the MC could have been sliding across the far wall, mentally calculating the number of steps between her and the shotgun, trying to remember if the bullets were still locked up.
 Something.
 A more timid MC might be planning some means of escape or even cowering in terror.
 Make sure the reaction matches the characterization you built in your opening.

 3. The aftermath

 Make certain the tone of your opening matches with the rest of the book.
 The tree book began with a somber women’s fiction feel and in the second chapter changed into a contemporary paranormal adventure.
 These are completely different genres making the chapters feel as if they had come from two different books.
-Introducing the paranormal should change the life of your MC, not the tone of the MS. Take the time to prepare your readers, lead them through your character’s discovery and response, then they too, will believe in magic.
+Introducing the paranormal should change the life of your main character, not the tone of the manuscript.
+Take the time to prepare your readers.
+Lead them through your character’s discovery and response, then they too, will believe in magic.